anywhichway/proxy-observe/README.md

 # proxy-observe
-A Proxy Based Implementation Of Object.observe, Array.observe plus Object.deepObserve.

-Object.observe is Proxy based polyfill based on a subset of the EcmaScript 7 spec.

-Array.observe is Proxy based polyfill based on a subset of the EcmaScript 7 spec.

 Object.deepObserve goes beyond the EcmaScript spec and implements the ability to observe an object and all its sub-objects with a single call.